-Stakeholders felt that service and business models should address the perceived underuse of skills within the current delineation of the GDC Scope of Practice and release the more highly skilled members of the dental team to address more complex oral health needs.
+Should address the perceived underuse of skills within the current delineation of the GDC Scope of Practice and release the more highly skilled members of the dental team to address more complex oral health needs.
 This would, in turn, increase efficiency and reduce the prospect of demotivation and deskilling for many dentists and DCPs.
 Team-building and insightful leadership will be necessary to address cultural barriers to change, such as professional protectionism across the delineated roles.